 In the motor world, rumors spread faster than a bush fire, and we wouldn't want to fuel this one any longer.
 The forthcoming Chevy Colorado will be driven by a 200 hp 2.5-liter engine while a 300 hp 3.6-liter V6 engine will power the more potent gasoline model.
 A ten-speed transmission will be optional.
 The manufacturers intend to improve the fuel economy.
 You should also expect optional manual and automatic transmissions.

 Which vehicles will it be competing with?

-The beginning of 2019 is when we should expect the launch of the forthcoming Chevy Colorado.
+The beginning of the year is when we should expect the launch of the forthcoming Chevy Colorado.
 However, the manufacturers should not expect any roses or a red carpet; instead, they should be sharpening their swords because they are likely to go to war with the Toyota Tacomaand the Honda Ridgeline.

 How much will I spend for this vehicle?

 You will spend around $20,000 to own the base model.
 The prices will increase as the features increase and the trims get higher.
 For instance, you will have to divorce $40,000 to $50,000 to ride the ZR2 trim.

 The second-generation of the Colorado is expected to continue running until 2021 while the next version will take over after the 2022 model year.